gradosevic/ag-custom-admin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2.5.1 =
+Plugin is ready for 3.3.
+WordPress version.
+Major issues with WP 3.3 are fixed.
+However, some options are not fully functional, yet.
+Recommended only for users with 3.3.
+WP version.
+Fixed bug with custom admin menu buttons.

 = 1.2.5 =
 Improved compatibility with other plugins.
 Tested with Ozh' Admin Drop Down Menu and SexyBookmarks.
 Fixed screen freezing and white screen of death.
 Improved error handling and showing.